 Doctor Khaled Bahjri is the Clinical Statistical Services Coordinator and Assistant Professor for the Department of Epidemiology and Biostatistics at Loma Linda University.
 He is a former graduate of the Biostatistics and Health Administration program at LLU leading the way in advanced statisical methods and analysis, department coordination of projects, and is bi-lingual in Arabic.

 Dr. Bahjri received a Bachelor of Science in Biology from the University of Tennessee and graduated with his doctorate in medicine at Fatima College of Medicine in the Philippines.
 He has co-authored several publications such as "Utility of Preprocedure Checklists in the Congenital Cardiac Catheterization Laboratory."
-His other co-authored works include:
+Additional co-authored works include:

 Salem Dehom has his Masters in Research Epidemiology and Biostatistics from Loma Linda University and his Bachelor of Science in Public Health from Garyounis University of Benghazi, Libya.
 His expertise in statistical modeling and analysis, database management, and fluency in Arabic is utilized in his work with the Research Consulting Group.

 Doctor Larry Beeson is a professor in Epdemiology at Loma Linda University.
 Dr. Beeson is also an Alumni of Loma Linda University with a doctorate in Epidemiology, a Masters of Science in Biostatistics and Bachelor of Science in Physics.
-He shares his experience in
+He shares his experience in:

 Dr. Lori Wilber is a professor of Biostatistics and Epidemiology at Loma Linda University.
 She received her MD from Loma Linda University and eventually earned her spot as Associate Director of the Preventive Medicine Residency at LLU School of Medicine, and later Director of the Population Medicine MPH program at LLU School of Public Health.
 She is currently interested in research in the area of Population Medicine, a key area intersecting Medicine and Public Health, specifically of interest to the Preventive Medicine specialty.
 She currently resides in Redlands with her husband Charlie, their two high-school age children Andrew and Sophia, and their dog Grozzy.
 In addition to teaching, Dr. Wilber is an enthusiastic supporter of Southern California High School Mountain Biking League.